See information about Apple Java messages.

 Mac OS X 10.7 (Lion) and above: Java is not pre-installed with Mac OS X versions 10.7 and above.
 To get the latest Java from Oracle, you will need Mac OS X 10.7.3 and above.

 If you have Java 7 or later versions, you will see a Java icon under System Preferences.

 Java versions 6 and below are listed in the Java Preferences.app located in the Applications > Utilities folder on your Mac.

 Mac OS X 10.7.3 and above: Under System Preferences click on the Java icon to access the Java Control Panel which will list your Java version.

-When you install Java 7 on your Mac (Lion and above), Java will be enabled by default.
+When you install Oracle Java on your Mac (Lion and above), Java will be enabled by default.